On G List of Movie Reviews

 at times.
 Kenneth Branagh is absolutely terrific as the protagonist who digs himself deeper into a hole he almost can't

 get out of.
-None of it would have happened if he behaved professionally right from the outset.
+None of it would've happened if he behaved professionally right from the outset.

 Interestingly, which happens often, the consequences for the damage wrought by the supposedly good guys are never administered,